Agua Caliente (Terriers): Plot

-Hank (Donal Logue) and Britt (Michael Raymond-James) visit a golf course to give legal papers to a member.
-The member tries to evade them but Hank catches him up.
-As he leaves, he discovers that Britt is missing, finding his cellphone in the ground.
+Hank (Donal Logue) and Britt (Michael Raymond-James) visit a golf course to serve legal papers to a member.
+The member tries to evade them, but Hank catches him.
+As he leaves, he discovers that Britt is missing, his cellphone left behind.

 With Maggie (Jamie Denbo) and Katie (Laura Allen) unaware of his location, Hank asks Mark (Rockmond Dunbar) for help.
-They visit the golf course, where they gain access to the CCTV footage.
-The footage shows that Britt was taken by men in a car, with licence plates pointing to Baja California, suggesting that the cartel was involved.
+They return to the golf course and view CCTV footage showing Britt abducted by men in a car bearing license plates from Baja California, suggesting that the cartel was involved.
 Mark contacts a friend, DEA Agent Samuel Weisdorf (Keith Szarabajka), who reviews the footage and recognizes the driver as Felipe Padro (Jose Pablo Cantillo), an enforcer for the cartel.
-With this information, Hank and Mark cross the border to find Britt.
+Hank and Mark cross the border to find Britt.

-Britt finds himself in Tijuana, also discovering that Ray (Maximiliano Hernández) has been taken by the cartel as well.
-The cartel used Ray as a delivery man but he failed to deliver a drug package, which is now in police custody.
-Ray suggested that they should get Britt, explaining his kidnapping.
-They want Britt to break into the police station and get the package back, threatening retaliation against Katie if he fails to do the task.
-Britt and Ray then fight in a bar, which leads to their arrest.
-The arrest alerts Hank and Mark of Britt's location.
+Britt finds himself in Tijuana with Ray (Maximiliano Hernández), who has also been taken by the cartel.
+The cartel used Ray as a delivery man but he failed to deliver a drug shipment, which is now in police custody.
+Ray suggested that they should get Britt to steal it, explaining his kidnapping.
+Prado demands Britt get the packages back, threatening retaliation against Katie — who is still distracted by her tryst with her professor and unaware that one of Prado’s enforcers has followed her to her veterinary exam.
+Britt and Ray fight in a bar, leading to their arrest, which Hank and Mark of Britt's location.